Exponential quasi-ergodicity for processes with discontinuous trajectories: The case of jumps occurring as in a Gibbs sampler

 The proof is based on an induction on the coordinates affected by jumps in the time-interval $[0, \tZa]$.
 We recall that, thanks to our criterion of exceptionality, we can restrict ourselves to trajectories where any coordinate is affected by at least one jump in the time-interval $[0, \tZa]$, while at most $n_J^\vee$ jumps have occurred in this time-interval.
-Given any possible sequence of directions, we shall also restrict ourselves to the event such that the sequence of realized jump directions is precisely the specified one.
-Since the number of such possible sequences is finite, the upper-bound on the density of $X(U_{ab})$ presented in Lemma \ref{UZaD} is implied by the restricted versions for any such possible sequence of directions.
+We consider the sequence of directions that the process follows at each successive jumps.
+There is clearly a finite number of such sequences.
+In order to deduce the upper-bound on the density of $X(\Uza)$ presented in Lemma \ref{D_UZaD}, we merely need to prove the restricted versions for any such possible sequence of directions.